-We couldn’t be more pleased with the result: sharing our love of the Portuguese people and culture with guests from around the world has been a delight.
+They couldn’t be more pleased with the result: sharing a love of the Portuguese people and culture with thousands of guests from around the world has been a delight.

-Almost 16 years later, our daughter Austin has permanently re-planted her Portuguese roots and married a Portuguese man, Vitor, and our son Drex is trying his hand at college in the US–and will also be in Lisbon for the forseeable future.
+Almost 20 years later, Austin (Kleber) da Silva Mota has permanently re-planted her Portuguese roots and married a Portuguese man, Vitor.
+Drex also recently returned–after a time in the US–and will also be in Lisbon for the forseeable future.

-So while Jordan and Deb are currently pursuing new adventures back in the States, Austin is managing VisitingPortugal… with a little help from some friends!
+So while Jordan and Deb are currently pursuing new, separate, adventures back in the States, Austin & Drex are managing VisitingPortugal… with a little help from some friends!

 Our historical holiday homes include:

-* * Casa Santana (2005), 3 minutes from Lisbon’s bustling Rossio (and 5 minutes from Casas Villa Serra & Joaquina);
+- Casa Santana (2005), 3 minutes from Lisbon’s bustling Rossio (and 5 minutes from Casa Villa Serra & Casa Joaquina);

-* * Casa Villa Serra (2009), across the street from Casa Joaquina, with its charming neighbors and breath-taking views over Lisbon.
+- Casa Villa Serra (2009), across the street from Casa Joaquina, with charming neighbors and breath-taking views over Lisbon.

 When you come to visit, you’ll meet:

-Austin cares for the Lisbon houses directly, receiving almost all guests.
-She lives about 20 minutes away from the properties and is always available to answer questions and help with any problems that arrive.
-On the weekends and during school holidays, there’s a good chance you’ll meet one or two of her kids, as well.
+Austin and Drex care for the Lisbon houses directly, receiving almost all guests.
+Drex lives just around the corner from the properties, and both he and Austin are always available to answer questions and help with any problems that arise.
+On the weekends and during school holidays, there’s a good chance you’ll meet one or two of Austin’s kids, as well.

-If Deb or Jordan is in town, they’ll be your neighbours there in bairro da Pena, so there is a good chance you’ll see them around.
+If Deb or Jordan is in town, they’ll be your neighbours there in bairro da Pena, too.
+There is a good chance you’ll see them around!

-Many thanks to all our guests for the support and encouragement.
+Many thanks to all of our guests for their support and encouragement.